-This turkey chili is a win-win.
-It makes it to the table in just less than an hour and tastes fantastic.
+This easy turkey chili makes it to the table in just less than an hour and tastes fantastic.
 It’s healthy, too.
 Jump to the Healthy Turkey Chili Recipe or read on to see our tips for making it.

 How to Make the Best Turkey Chili

 You can adjust the recipe below as much as you like — change the turkey to chicken or even beef.
-Or if your looking for ways to use leftover roasted turkey from Thanksgiving, shred it and use it here.
+Or if you’re looking for ways to use leftover roasted turkey from Thanksgiving, shred it and use it here.
 There are lots of adaptations you can do.
-With that said, the version below is our go-to.

 We start with sweet onions and savory mushrooms.

 Not a mushroom fan?
 Don’t worry, we cut them really, really small and use them to add depth and a savory taste.
-We’ve done this before, in fact mushrooms are the secret ingredient to our Turkey Meatloaf Recipe.
+We’ve done this before, in fact mushrooms are the secret ingredient to our Turkey Meatloaf.
 People love it!

 Once the onions and mushrooms are tender and gently browned, we add lean ground turkey and cook, gently breaking the meat apart with a spoon until crumbly and golden brown.

-Next, a hefty dusting of ancho chili powder, cumin, a dash of cinnamon and some garlic are thrown in.
-Everything toasts for a minute or two — the kitchen smells amazing — and we add the last few ingredients: hand-crushed tomatoes, a little water and beans.
+Next, add a hefty dusting of ancho chili powder, cumin, a dash of cinnamon, and garlic.
+Everything toasts for a minute or two — the kitchen smells fantastic — and we add the last few ingredients: hand-crushed tomatoes, a little water, and beans.
 After 20 minutes of simmering the turkey chili is ready.

 What is ancho chili powder?

-Ancho chili powder is dried, ground ancho peppers.
+We love Ancho chili powder (ground dried ground ancho peppers).
 Generic “chili powder” is usually a blend of ground chilies and other spices.

 Ancho chili powder is on the milder, sweet side.
 It’s incredibly rich in flavor and works beautifully in this chili, dusted onto meats or tossed with vegetables and roasted.
 There are a variety of options for buying.
 For this recipe, we used ancho chili powder from McCormick, which we found in our local grocery store.